gbabiars/gbabiars.github.io/source/_posts/2013-06-16-reusable-formatting-using-ember-handlebars-helpers.markdown

 There may be many more domain specific use cases in your applications as well.
 The best part is that they are usually trivial to implement.

+The repo for the date examples can be seen [here](https://github.com/gbabiars/bulletin-board-ember-helpers).

 For more information on Handlebars helpers, check out the [documentation](http://emberjs.com/guides/templates/writing-helpers/).